 Current students and early career researchers (those who have been students within the past 5 years).

-Submitted projects can be an extension of a student's project that already has userday support, but extensions of projects in which the applicant is not the principal investigator will not be considered.
+Submitted projects can be an extension of a project that has or has had userday support, but extensions of projects in which the applicant is not the principal investigator will not be considered.

-To complete this application, students and early career researchers will need to fill out the required application information, including an extended project abstract, and upload a project description, their most recent CV, and a letter of support from a reference familiar with the applicant's academic and/or research career.
-The application deadline for the 2022 award is February 15.
+To complete the TUNDRA award application, students and early career researchers will need to fill out the requested information, including an extended project abstract, and upload a project description, their most recent CV, and a letter of support from a reference familiar with the applicant's academic and/or research career.
+The application due date for the 2023 award is February 15.

 Propose an original, independent research project.
 If currently a student or researcher on an ongoing project based at TFS, please clarify how your proposed project will differ.